mcmelnychuk/MCM-NatSust_2020-12-05/README.md

-# MCM-NatSust_2020-07-08
+# MCM-NatSust_2020-10-14
-Input data and code for analysis to accompany the manuscript in review: "Identifying Management Actions that Promote Sustainable Fisheries"
+Input data and code for analysis to accompany the revised manuscript in review: "Identifying Management Actions that Promote Sustainable Fisheries"

+This is an update of a previous release, 'MCM-NatSust_2020-07-08.zip'

-Copy the file 'MCM-NatSust_2020-07-08.zip' to your preferred directory on your local machine, and unzip file.
-Within the directory 'MCM-NatSust_2020-07-08', there are two sub-directories:
+Copy the file 'MCM-NatSust_2020-10-14.zip' to your preferred directory on your local machine, and unzip file.
+Within the directory 'MCM-NatSust_2020-10-14', there are two sub-directories:

 1. 'MCM-NatSust'